 About the Author

-Ali Amhal is an English teacher at Ibn Sina High School in Biougra, in the south of Morocco, and a member of the Morocco Library Project (MLP) management team.
+Ali Amhal is an English teacher at Ibn Sina High School in Biougra, in the south of Morocco; a long-time member of the Morocco Library Project (MLP) management team; and a member of the OliveSeed board.
 He participates in multiple programs boosting English, including MoRCE-net and the International School Award.
 Ali has been active with MLP since 2016.